ForeignOx/notes/Mathematics/Calculus/Fundamental Theorem of Calculus.md

 $$
 \int ^{b}_{a} f(t) \, dt =\tilde{F}(b)-\tilde{F}(a)=[\tilde{F}(x)]^b_{a}
 $$
+In fact it only needs to be continuous at some $c\in(a,b)$ which can be used to show differentiability
 ## Proof
 Important parts only (for now)
 For $a\leq x<x+h<b$, we have: